 1. Visit the Waitomo Caves Discovery Centre

 This small museum highlights the history of Waitomo’s caves and glowworms.
 You’ll learn about the different ecosystems, how caves form, the flora and fauna that thrive underground, and why there are so many “glowworms.”
 They also have tons of information about all the caves and tours you can book.
-Admission is 5 NZD and free with most cave tours.
+Admission is often included with guided cave tours.

 2. Explore Aranui Cave

 This is one of the smaller caves in the region and is often overlooked.
-It’s a dry cave so there isn’t as much living here as in the other caves.
-However, you’ll see gorgeous limestone formations as well as stalactites and stalagmites.
-Tickets are 55 NZD for adults for a one-hour tour.
+It’s a dry cave, so there isn’t as much living here as in the other caves.
+However, you’ll see gorgeous limestone formations in the large underground chambers, as well as stalactites and stalagmites.
+The cave is located inside the Ruakuri Scenic Reserve, only five minutes from the Waitomo Glowworm Caves.
+Tours are one hour long.

 3. Admire Mangapohue Natural Bridge